Hi, I am Anita.

 I am Elen, I am teacher in Maple Room (3 years old).
-I started with Children’s House in January 3, 2017 as a float teacher then I moved to Birch Room (toddlers) then now in Maple Room.
+I started with Children’s House in January 3, 2017 as a float teacher then I moved to Birch Room (toddlers), then in Maple Room, and currently the Evergreen Room.
 For me this my first job in Canada, because I moved to Canada in 2016.
 I studied English in Lethbridge College 2017.
 After that I looked for job and my chance it was in Children’s House, I am lucky to have this job because all teachers support me to take certificate and study Flight course.
 I appreciate their support.

 Why I choose to work in daycare?
 Because in my back home I was teacher over 13 years in high school, I know it is hard to move from teenagers to children, but my friends in daycare help me and taught me how I can work with children, and the daycare gave me chance for many training so that help me to get more experience, and my Boss gave me her trust for translate from Arabic to English or from English to Arabic that more than my expect.
 I found new family in Children’s House and I want to say thank you to everyone for their helping and support.